 Biography of Dr. Conn

-He also pioneered studies exploring the physiology of the pituitary-adrenal system, the mechanism of acclimatization to heat, and the physiology and pathophysiology of the renin-angiotensin-aldosterone system in humans.
+Dr. Conn also pioneered studies exploring the physiology of the pituitary-adrenal system, the mechanism of acclimatization to heat, and the physiology and pathophysiology of the renin-angiotensin-aldosterone systems in humans.
 He contributed significantly to the knowledge of many aspects of diabetes and spontaneous hypoglycemia.

 Dr. Conn served as president of the Central Society for Clinical Research and the American Diabetes Association.
 He was elected to the National Academy of Sciences of the United States of America and became a charter member of the Institute of Medicine of the National Academy of Sciences.